aws-quickstart/quickstart-sudo-consultants-serverless-wordpress/README.md

-## quickstart-sudo-consultants-serverless-wordpress—Quick Start
+## Sudo Consultants Serverless WordPress—Quick Start

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-sudo-consulting-serverless-wordpress/).
+For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/JeM3V?).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.